This is a brain-dump of strategies, tactics, and other random stuff that I know will help you land a great job.

 When writing a follow-up message to the person (or group) your interviewed with, realize that they most likely enjoyed the conversation as well.
 Don’t just thank and kiss ass; thank them and also re-state your enthusiasm for the job and how you’d be a great asset to their team.

-While they’re not essential tools for remembering contact info anymore (a website or Twitter account is best now), well-designed business cards can basically make you look like you have your shit together.
+While they’re not essential tools for remembering contact info anymore (a website or Twitter account is best now), well-designed business cards can basically make you look like you know what you’re doing.

 53. Look at interviews for what they really are.